Skip to main content

 The higher the number is the more creative the response is, but more likely to hallucinate when set too high.

 Usage: Lower numbers are good for virtual assistants where we need deterministic responses.
-Higher numbers are good for roleplay or creative tasks like editing stories
+Higher numbers are good for roleplay or creative tasks like editing stories.

 --threads, -t